dolencd/protocol/README.md

 By default all protocol messages are bundled with application payloads, bringing maximum efficiency.
 There are options that speed up failure detection and message retransmission at the expense increased message size and number.

 ## TODO
+ * Implement timers for acks
+ * Provide options to send application data during the initial handshake
  * Add Object sync and delete handling
  * Handle sequence number looping
  * Dinamically set up object proto